BioCyc

 Tutorial #2: Introduction to SmartTables

-The following tutorial will guide you through SmartTables, which enable you to create, upload, share, and analyze sets of genes, metabolites, pathways, and sequence sites.
-The tutorial is broken up into parts, ranging from basic operations to more advanced uses such as gene expression analysis and metabolomics.
+The following Tutorial will guide you through SmartTables, which enable you to create, upload, share, and analyze sets of genes, metabolites, pathways, and sequence sites.
+The Tutorial is broken up into parts, ranging from basic operations to more advanced uses such as gene expression analysis and metabolomics.
 To download or view, click one of the links below.

 Tutorial #3: Zoomable Metabolic Map, Comparative Tools, Regulatory Network